theappbusiness/MasterFastfile/README.md

 \*It's recommended to do this at least once anyway.
 You'll know for sure whether you have your code signing set up correctly, which will help debug issues you might encounter while using Fastlane.

 ## Dependencies

+### App Center plugin
+Add the app center plugin to your fastlane setup for the app center lanes.
+Follow the guide [here](https://github.com/microsoft/fastlane-plugin-appcenter)

 ### Imagemagick
 Install using brew